profgenesislima/revolutiocase/README.md

 ## Caveats
-- For now, only the PostgreSQL database is supported
+- For now, only the PostgreSQL database is supported.
 - We performed experiments using copies of real databases, but we strongly recommend that you set up a sandbox environment in order to validate the results.
 We also reinforce that we did not stress all industrial use cases.
 So use it carefully.

-Any suggestions or comments please, let me know.
+Any suggestions or comments, please, let me know.
 You can hit me on:
 email: profgenesislima@gmail.com or gjfpl@cin.ufpe.br
 phone: +5581971085512